 The furniture doesn’t fit

 More often that not you will find the perfect piece of furniture but you’ve not considered the size and the access to the relevant room.
-We’ve purchased a sofa in the past with little thought to the size and it’s not fit up our stairs causing us to return the item to the store and find an alternative sofa.
+Many have purchased a sofa in the past with little thought to the size and whether it will fit up a staircase or through a front door, only to realise it doesn’t and must be returned to the store to find an alternative sofa.
 It’s a valuable lesson which will save you valuable time and money.
-So iIt doesn’t fit through the door!
-First of all, don’t panic.
+So, if it doesn’t fit through the door then first of all, don’t panic.
 You will find a solution.
 In fact, there are plenty of things you could do.
 If the item doesn’t fit straight through the door, you can try different angles before giving up.
-If you remember Ross in Friends, the pivot can be a useful tool if applied wisely.
+If you remember Ross in Friends, the pivot can be a useful tool if applied wisely!
+I even had a friend who had to remove a large window to get a sofa through!

 Try to maneuver the pieces through the door vertically or diagonally.
 You might also want to remove the furniture from its packaging, as this will save you a lot of room.
 If the item refuses to go through, you can partially disassemble it to help it pass through the door.
 Taking the legs off can avoid the obstacle completely.
 If you just need a tiny bit of extra space, try taking the door out of its hinges.
 It can give you up to ½ inch!